-Driver trapped, passenger thrown from car when Mercedes slams into sign
+Mercedes driver takes freeway exit too fast, slams into mall sign

-SAN DIEGO — A driver and a passenger were hurt Tuesday morning when the car they were in took a freeway offramp too fast and slammed into a sign in a Mission Valley parking lot, police said.
+SAN DIEGO — A driver took a freeway offramp too fast and slammed into a Mission Valley mall sign Tuesday, trapping the driver and throwing a passenger from the car.

 The crash was reported around 2:45 a.m. in a parking lot near the Target on Camino Del Rio North just east of Mission Center Road, according to San Diego police.